vesoft-inc/nebula-docs/docs-2.0-en/import-export/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

       service: "127.0.0.1:9092"
       # Message category.
       topic: "topic_name1"

+      # If Kafka uses Kerberos for security certification, the following parameters need to be set.
+If Kafka uses SASL or SASL_PLAINTEXT for security certification, you do not need to set kerberos or kerberosServiceName.
+      #securityProtocol: SASL_PLAINTEXT
+      #mechanism: GASSAPI
+      #kerberos: true
+      #kerberosServiceName: kafka

       # Kafka data has a fixed domain name: key, value, topic, partition, offset, timestamp, timestampType.
       # If multiple fields need to be specified after Spark reads as DataFrame, separate them with commas.